Getting Through US Security

 3. TSA announces measures to implement gender-neutral screening at its checkpoints **

 4. Inform the TSA officer if you or your traveling companion have Alzheimer’s disease, dementia, aphasia, or brain injury and require assistance with the screening process.
 You may provide a TSA notification card or other medical documentation to inform the TSA officer.
+If you or the person living with dementia has a Hidden Disabilities Sunflower lanyard, this is where you inform the TSA officer about the your needs or those of the individual living with dementia.

-5. TSA officers can screen travelers with Alzheimers disease, dementia, aphasia or traumatic brain injuries without separating them from their traveling companions.
+5. TSA officers can screen travelers with Alzheimer's disease, dementia, aphasia or traumatic brain injuries without separating them from their traveling companions.
 You and/or your companion can inform the TSA officer about the best way to approach and conduct the screening, especially if it is necessary to touch the passenger during the screening.
 If your companion provides assistance during screening, he/she will need to be rescreened.
 You or your traveling companion may ask to be screened in a private screening area.

 7. Travelers may be asked to lower face masks to verify their identity at security checkpoints.
 Be prepared for this.